 SCP maintains a balanced portfolio by procuring electricity from multiple sources.
 Net position reached a positive \$146,911,000, which indicates healthy growth as SCP continues to make progress towards its reserve goals.
-Approximately \$63,511,000 is set aside for operating reserves.
+Approximately \$63,511,000 was set aside for operating reserves as of June 30, 2021.
+Operating reserves are expected to increase to near the minimum reserve balance as of June 30, 2022 and will be updated when audited financials become available.